pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 As the `ClientFactory` and the objects it creates consumes resources from Pravega, it is a good practice to create these objects using a try-with-resources statement.
-Since the `ClientFactory` and the objects it creates, implements `Autocloseable` feature, the try-with-resources approach makes sure that, regardless of how the application ends, the Pravega resources will be properly closed in the right order.
+Given that `ClientFactory` and the objects it creates all implement `Autocloseable` feature, the try-with-resources approach makes sure that, regardless of how the application ends, the Pravega resources will be properly closed in the right order.

-Once the `ClientFactory` is made ready, we can use it to create a Writer.
+Once the `ClientFactory` is instantiated, we can use it to create a Writer.
 There are several things a developer needs to know before creating a Writer:

-1. What is the name of the Stream to write to?
+1.  _What is the name of the Stream to write to?_
-    (**Note:** The Scope has already
+    (The Scope has already
     been determined when the `ClientFactory` was created.)

-2. What Type of Event objects will be written to the Stream?
+2.  _What Type of Event objects will be written to the Stream?_

-3. What serializer will be used to convert an Event object to bytes?
-(Recall that Pravega only knows about sequences of bytes, it is unaware about Java objects.)
+3.  _What serializer will be used to convert an Event object to bytes?_ (Recall that Pravega only knows about sequences of bytes, it is unaware about Java objects.)

-4. Does the Writer need to be configured with any special behavior?
+4.  _Does the Writer need to be configured with any special behavior?_

 ```Java